cornell-dti/trends-in-web-dev-website/versioned_docs/version-2025fa/assignment4.md

 **Due Oct 29 at 11:59pm**.
 As with all assignments, you are allowed up to 3 slip days for this assignment.

-For this short assignemnt, you'll be fetching data from an API and using the data on the frontend.
+For this short assignment, you'll be fetching data from an API and using the data on the frontend.
 We will be ~~participating in identity fraud~~ building an identity picker, sort of like a character select screen.
 ![Identity picker preview](./a4preview.png)

 Download the starter code here, and get your development environment ready.